Other Immigration Matters

 Tourist Visa Application Information for Relatives

-If you still wish to have a letter of invitation from Brown University, you can fill in the tourist visa letter request for relatives linked at the bottom of this page.
+If after reading above, you still wish to have a letter of invitation from Brown University, you can fill in the tourist visa letter request for relatives linked at the bottom of this page.

 Change of Address

 All students and scholars are required to update OISSS with any change of U.S. address within 10 days of that change.
 See below for instructions on how to provide that update to OISSS.
 F-1 students are required to update OISSS with any change in their address within 10 days as well.
 If you have any questions about how to change the address, contact OISSS.

 F-1 and J-1 students: Update the LOCAL address in your Banner Self Service account